 It’s really important that you read the patient information leaflet that comes with your pill and consult a healthcare professional before you start taking Norethisterone, as not all contraceptives are the same.
-You may not be able to take your specific pill packet ‘back to back’, and even if you are able to do so, you shouldn’t exceed the recommended three packets in a row.
+You may not be able to take your specific pill packet ‘back to back’, and even if you are able to do so, you shouldn’t exceed the recommended three packets in a row without consulting a doctor.

 Are there any long-term solutions to delaying painful periods?

 If you suffer from heavy or painful periods, there are plenty of options.
 You may want to consider trying a contraceptive that reduces your flow, or even a contraceptive that’ll reduce your bleeding to occasional spotting or nothing at all.
 The hormonal coil, for example, reduces bleeding and can stay in place for as long as 5 years.

 Different women will bleed different amounts when they use contraceptives such as the coil, but they can be a good option for people looking for a consistent approach to avoiding heavy periods.
 LloydsPharmacy Online Doctor has more information on choosing the right contraceptive for you.

 Delay your period now

 For a simple solution to delaying your period, visit our period delay clinic today.
 You’ll need to pick up your prescription in store.
 The pharmacist will check that the medication will be safe for you to take by doing a free blood pressure, weight and height check if necessary.